CRIMINAL APPEALS SPECIALIST

 Why This Law Firm

 Attorney Dana B. Carron is a highly-qualified appeals specialist, and also handles injury cases, and all litigation.
-He has 29 years of personal experience as an attorney, and his associate Attorney Martin H. Leaf has an additional 31 years of experience.
+Both he and his senior associate, Attorney Martin H. Leaf, each have over 30 years of experience.
 Mr. Carron is among select lawyers admitted to argue before the United States Supreme Court.
-He was selected as being one of the top criminal defense lawyers in Michigan by the American Society of Legal Advocates.
-He has a perfect 10.0 Avvo Attorney Qualification Rating, and a 5 out of 5-star Client Review Rating.
+He is one of the top criminal defense lawyers in Michigan; he has a perfect 10.0 Avvo Attorney Qualification Rating, and a 5 out of 5-star Client Review Rating.
+Martindale-Hubble lists him as AV Preeminent - Peer Rated as having the Highest of Level Professional Excellence.
+In 2022, and 2023, he was distinguished as being amongst America's Most Honored Lawyers Top 1% Nationally.

-Attorney Carron is committed to providing clients with outstanding legal representation under payment arrangements that they can afford.
-Attorney Carron and his law firm will work hard for you to get you the results you need.
+Our firm is committed to providing clients with outstanding legal representation under payment arrangements they can afford.
+We work hard to get the results you want.

 Our Firm's Specialties

-Attorney Dana B. Carron is a member in good standing of the United States Supreme Court Bar, Michigan Bar, Illinois Bar, and Florida Bar.
+Attorney Dana B. Carron is a member in good standing of the Michigan Bar, and the United States Supreme Court Bar.

 Michigan Appeals